mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 ## Adding New Content with Octopress

 While completely optional, I've included Octopress and some starter templates to automate the creation of new posts and pages.
 To take advantage of it start by installing the [Octopress](https://github.com/octopress/octopress) gem if it isn't already.
+It is safe to remove Octopress from your Gemfile if you have no need for it.

 {% highlight bash %}
 $ gem install octopress --pre